Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 * Views the data
 * Deletes the data

-Define these items for each Master Data Entity.
+Define these items for each Master Data Domain.
 These lifecycles define where something is created and edited.
 At different steps in the lifecycle, other systems are 'the' primary source, and this can vary over time.

 A multi-master model is more complex to keep aligned, so avoid it.

 ### Worked examples

-1. Customer is created in [Broker System] when ...
-[Event] ...
-By ...
+1. 'Customer' is created in '[Broker System]' when 'Event' By 'Persona'
-2. Customer is updated in Eclipse when signed up to ...
+2. 'Customer' is updated in 'Eclipse' when 'signed up' to 'Persona'
-3. Customer is viewed in WASTE when ...
+3. 'Customer' is viewed in 'WASTE' when '...' by 'persona'
-4. Customer is viewed in EVIE when ...
+4. 'Customer' is viewed in 'EVIE' when '...' by '...'
-5. Customer is deleted in ... when ...
+5. 'Customer' is deleted in '...' when '...' by '...'

 ## 5. Involvement - Appoint Data Stewards

-Have two people for each 'entity' in the department who creates and uses that entity the most.
+Have two people for each 'domain' in the department who creates and uses that entity the most.
 The two people should be:

 * Business, from the department
 * 'Technical', which *could* be from the data team